1. Gauguin’s early years

 What's in a name?

-It is further interesting to compare Gauguin’s embrace and rejection of Impressionism simply by looking at the titles of his works.
+It is also interesting to compare Gauguin’s embrace and rejection of Impressionism simply by looking at the titles of his works.
 His early paintings bear the descriptive titles common to the Impressionist movement such as ‘The Seine’ and ‘Portrait of M. Favre’.

 In contrast, his later works wrestled with questions and emotional and philosophical statements like ‘Where do we come from?’ and ‘Why are you jealous?’.
 His method of painting also changed dramatically during his lifetime, from quickly painting a landscape or life model for a sense of immediacy, to creating paintings from a collection of different studies that were knitted together to create intricate symbolic works.